dianapanainte/BI2-Reproduction/README.md

 - For experiment 1, our modifications to the code are very limited, as such we added in this repo a zip folder with the results of the run

-- For experiment 2, the code was changed in several places so that it can run without errors on our machine
+- For experiment 2, the code was changed in several places so that it can run without errors on our machine.
+The steps to try this second experiment should still be those from the original README, because we solved the errors for each script in the order they appeared

 ## 3. System Information